How to File Professional Tax Return Online?

 Income Tax Exemption

-According to chapter III of Income Tax act, 1961, there is a provision of income tax exemption for salaried individuals or taxpayers.
-There are few specified incomes in which you can obtain an exemption from paying income tax.
-To explain it clearly, an individual at the time of computing his income tax will not add certain incomes and the most common incomes that are excused from income tax are mentioned below:
+According to Chapter III of the Income Tax Act, 1961, there is a provision of income tax exemption for salaried individuals or taxpayers.
+There are a few specified incomes at which you can obtain an exemption from paying income tax.
+To explain it clearly, an individual at the time of computing his income tax will not add certain incomes, and the most common incomes that are excused from income tax are mentioned below:

 House Rent Allowance – HRA tax exemption: Salaried individuals or salaried taxpayers can get house rent allowance (HRA) from their employer.
 Under Chapter 10 of Income Tax Act, an exemption against HRA is possible if the salaried individuals or salaried taxpayers are living in a rented house and pays for the accommodation to the owner.